 Biological filtration is absolutely essential for every single aquarium out there.
 Without it, there would be a huge buildup of ammonia, resulting in the untimely demise of your fish.
 The best way to go in our opinion is with bio balls.

 They are the best biological filtration media out there in our opinion (we have covered our top 7 picks here).
 You might not know what bio balls are or how they work to rid your tank of ammonia.
-So, how do bio balls work?
+So, how to use bio balls?
 This is the main question we are here to answer today, among others.

 What Are Bio Balls?

 If you did not already know, bio balls are the method in which your aquarium filter engages in biological filtration.
-Biological filtration is absolutely essential to the health and wellbeing of all of the inhabitants in your aquarium.
-In their simplest form, bio balls are small plastic or rubber balls, very small.
+This is absolutely essential to the health and wellbeing of all of the inhabitants in your aquarium.
+In their simplest form, these things are small plastic or rubber balls, very small.
 They can also come in other shapes such as pads or cubes, but they are usually spherical in shape.

 What Do Bio Balls Do?

-Bio balls come with all of those little ridges and holes which allow the aforementioned beneficial bacteria to grow inside of them.
+A Bio ball comes with all of those little ridges and holes which allow the aforementioned nitrifying bacteria to grow inside of them.
 The point of having beneficial bacteria in your aquarium water filtration unit is to get rid of certain chemicals and toxins in the water.
-They solve the problem of ammonia and nitrites in the aquarium water.
+A bio ball helps solve the problem of ammonia and nitrites in the aquarium water.

 Now, the ammonia gets broken now by the bacteria into nitrites.
 Well, nitrites are still very poisonous to fish and plants, but fear not, because these same beneficial bacteria also break down nitrites.
 Nitrites are broken down into nitrates, which are easily taken care of and are not nearly as harmful to your fish as ammonia or nitrites.